awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_support-all-features.md

 To approve a request to enable all features for your member account, you must have the following permissions:
 `organizations:AcceptHandshake`
 `iam:CreateServiceLinkedRole` – Required only if the `AWSServiceRoleForOrganizations` role must be recreated in the member account
+`organizations:DescribeOrganization` – Required only if you want to accept the handshake by using the Organizations console `organizations:ListHandshakesForOrganization`– Required only if you want to accept the handshake by using the Organizations console

 ------
 #### [ AWS Management Console ]